A Seamless Garment for the Right?

 Bernadin’s speech, given at New York’s Fordham University, provided useful cover for Democrats who were transgressing the Church’s position on the issue.
 They could conveniently point to all the other moral things they were supporting to show what good guys they were.
 By extension, Catholics could vote for them without feeling guilty.

 Flash forward to 2026, when Vice President JD Vance addressed the March for Life for the second consecutive year.
-As I wrote last week, President Trump, whom Vance has called “the most pro-life American president of our lifetimes,” and his second administration has had a checkered year defending life, with some victories, some sins of omission, and some sins of commission.
+As I wrote last week, President Trump, whom Vance has called “the most pro-life American president of our lifetimes,” in his second administration has had a checkered year defending life, with some victories, some sins of omission, and some sins of commission.
 The president’s recent equivocation on the Hyde Amendment sparked some resistance among pro-life leaders, and clearly the administration has felt the heat: at the end of his speech, the vice president felt compelled to “address an elephant in the room,” namely, that in terms of the administration’s pro-life efforts, “not enough progress has been made, that we’re not going fast enough, that our politics have failed to answer the clarion call to life that this march represents.”

 This was after Vance detailed—his speech was 21 minutes, more than double last year’s length—what he perceived as the Trump administration’s many accomplishments that contribute to building a culture of life: conscience protections, undoing Biden-era pro-abortion policies, Trump accounts for newborn babies, tax code reforms that benefit families with children, facilitating home ownership.
 These are all welcome measures that contribute to women choosing life over abortion—or over not having children at all.